Land-Water-Sky Continuum Research Program

 Land-Water-Sky Continuum Education

-The short video below offers a clear, visual explanation of the biotic pump – how healthy forests help “call” rain from the ocean deep into continents.
+The short video below is one of 13 videos on our Land-Water-Sky Continuum Education page.
+The Biotic Pump: How Forests Create Rain offers a clear, visual explanation of the biotic pump – how healthy forests help “call” rain from the ocean deep into continents.
 It shows how dense vegetation lifts water vapour, creates low‑pressure zones, and pulls in moist air, turning forests into living moisture pumps that stabilise rainfall and prevent drought and desertification.

 The Biotic Pump: How Forests Create Rain